Babobax/Case-Study-2-/README.md

 Both files are documented with comments as to guide anyone who's willing to check/use these files for any purpose.

 Dashboard was made in Tableau Public and since it's uploaded as a .png file, it's non-interactive.
-For interactive version please visit my Tableau profile - https://public.tableau.com/app/profile/matt.l2298
+For interactive version please visit my Tableau profile (it's the "Covid cs 2" one) - https://public.tableau.com/app/profile/matt.l2298